ethanbellamy/odin2022_odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
-Rock, Paper, Scissors program played from the JavaScript console.
+Rock, Paper, Scissors program played using an interactive UI.